estuary/flow/site/docs/concepts/captures.md

 ### Batch sources

-Flow supports running both first and third party connectors to batch sources including Singer, Meltano and Airbyte as well as natively-written Estuary connectors.
+Flow supports running both first and third party connectors to batch sources as well as natively-written Estuary connectors.
 These connectors tend to focus on SaaS APIs, and do not offer real-time streaming integrations.
 Flow runs the connector at regular intervals to capture updated documents.